 WHOI recognizes that with a diverse workforce comes a broad array of personal circumstances and individual needs.
 The definition of family for one employee can be different - but equally as significant - from that of another.

 To select the benefit choices and coverage options that best suit your needs, please carefully read this information, along with your other benefits information.
-If you have further questions, contact the WHOI's Human Resources Office or via e-mail through the HR@whoi.edu.
+If you have further questions, contact the Benefits team at BenefitsQA@whoi.edu.
 In addition, you may want to consult a tax or legal consultant for further assistance.

-If you are regularly scheduled to work at least 20 hours per week, you are eligible for WHOI benefits.
-In addition to yourself, you may enroll your eligible family members, including:
+If you are regularly scheduled to work at least 20 hours per week, you are eligible for WHOI medical and dental benefits.
+You may also enroll your eligible dependents as defined above.

-The following benefit options are available to you and your eligible family members:
+The following benefit options are available to you and your eligible dependents:

 - Medical coverage

 A legal spouse is a person of the same or oposite gender who is legally married to a WHOI employee.
 On August 29, 2013, the U.S. Department of the Treasury and the Internal Revenue Service ruled that same-gender couples who are legally married from a state that recognizes same-gender marriages will be treated as married for federal tax purposes, regardless of whether or not the couple lives in a jurisdiction that recognizes same-gender marriages.
 The ruling implements federal tax aspects of the Supreme Court's decision on June 26, 2013 invalidating a key provision of the 1996 Defense of Marriage Act (DOMA) under federal tax law.
 At the state level, Massachusetts already recognizes same-gender married couples.